-Generally speaking, credit for courses given in sequences will not be available to every student.
-Credit will be given for only one of a pair of equivalent courses.
+Credit will be given for only one of a pair of substantially equivalent courses (e.g. MA3232 and MA3243).

 MATHEMATICS COURSE DESCRIPTIONS

 MAR117 REFRESHER: SINGLE VARIABLE CALCULUS (NO CREDIT) (Meets last 6 weeks of quarter.)
 (3 - 3).
 Single variable calculus review.